-The agency did not anticipate the project-basing of the 23 units at Edwina Benner Plaza, the 160 units at Renascent Place, the 83 units at Villas on the Park, or the 6 units at The Veranda when the FY2018 MTW Plan was submitted.
-Because of the change in report format the 10 units at Met South, the 40 units at the Morgan Hill Family, the 81 units at Laurel Grove Family Apartments, and the 134 units at Second Street Studios that were listed under the "New Housing Choice Vouchers to be Project-Based During Fiscal Year" section of the FY2018 MTW Plan are listed under "Actual Existing Project Based Vouchers" section and not "Actual New Project Based Vouchers" section of this MTW Report.
+The agency did not anticipate project-basing the 63 units at Leigh Avenue Senior Apartments, the 37 units at Monterey Gateway, the 20 units at Crossings on Monterey, the 60 units at North San Pedro, or the 20 Units at Shorebreeze Expansion at the time the FY2019 MTW Plan was drafted.
+Because of the change in report format the 10 units at Met South, the 40 units at the Morgan Hill Family, the 81 units at Laurel Grove Family Apartments, and the 134 units at Second Street Studios, and the 16 units at 1701 ECR that were listed under the "New Housing Choice Vouchers to be Project-Based During Fiscal Year" section of the FY2019 MTW Plan are listed under "Actual Existing Project Based Vouchers" section of this MTW Report and not Actual New Project Based Vouchers.
+The old MTW Plan and Report format used execution of a HAP contract to distinguish between new and existing project-based vouchers is execution of an AHAP.